wisn/hackerrank.hs/README.md

 # HackerRank
-A collection of HackerRank Solutions with explanation.
+A collection of HackerRank Solutions in Haskell.

 ## Domains
 - [Algorithms](algorithms)